Troubleshooting API Binding

 Caching

-To minimize overhead, Workflow routes are caching in memory every minute.
+To minimize overhead, Workflow routes are cached in memory every minute.
 This means that if you have just saved or promoted a Workflow, it may take up to one minute before the new version is invoked.

-You can force an immediate re-cache by attempting to open a non-existent endpoint - e.g. https://yourcompany.flowgear.net/doesntexist.
+You can force an immediate re-cache by attempting to open a non-existent endpoint, e.g. https://yourcompany.flowgear.net/doesntexist.
 Note that manual re-cache can only be forced once a minute.

-Check the InitialiationXml property on the Start Node Workflow Log to check which Environment the Workflow is executing under.
+Check the InitData property on the Start Node Workflow Log to check which Environment the Workflow is executing under.
 Note that when invoked via API Key, the Environment specified within the API Key will be used.

 Consider whether the Workflow is being invoked in the expected Environment (e.g. Test or Production).
-If Release Management is enabled, it may be that the latest revision of your Workflow shows the correct route but an older outdated route is published into the Production environment.
+If Release Management is enabled, it may be that the latest revision of your Workflow shows the correct route, but an older outdated route is published into the Production environment.

 For compatibility, it is also possible to specify the legacy querystring parameter _profile.
 It is best to remove this parameter if it is being provided.
 If you are not able to remove it from the consumer, confirm that the correct Environment name is being specified.